-- The maximum TCE concentration in sediment was 1,100 ppb; PCE had a maximum concentration of 360 ppb in SIB-ETC-001 (see Table 3.1). - Tritium was detected in a few unsaturated sediment samples at concentrations up to 62,000 pCi/L. - One PCB (Aroclor 1254) was detected in an unsaturated sediment sample from a depth of 0 m at a concentration of 133 ppm; recent cleanup activities have reduced PCB levels to less than 18 ppm (Picel 1999). - PCBs have not been detected in groundwater samples, including samples from new monitor well W-1403.
+- The maximum TCE concentration in sediment was 1,100 ppb; PCE had a maximum concentration of 360 ppb in SIB-ETC-001 (see Table 3.1). - In 1991, tritium was detected in the pore water of a few unsaturated sediment samples at concentrations up to 62,000 pCi/L. This measured value is about 10,000 times greater than an equivalent soil concentration value (6.2 pCi/g) because only about 10% or less of the weight of soil is moisture.
+Because of the half-life of tritium (12.3 years), soil concentrations values today in this sample would be below the 5-pCi/g limit for disposal.
+It was recently detected in groundwater in only one of two wells tested at 253 pCi/L, well below the MCL. - One PCB (Aroclor 1254) was detected in an unsaturated sediment sample from a depth of 0 m at a concentration of 133 ppm; recent cleanup activities have reduced PCB levels to less than 18 ppm (Joma 2000). - PCBs have not been detected in groundwater samples, including samples from new monitor well W-1403.